2025 WVB Finals

 Sticht Lecture Hall

-Seven teams will compete for their share of over $38,000 in prizes!
+Seven teams competed for their share of over $38,000 in prizes!

 Each team advancing to the finals made it through a rigorous round of review by independent reviewers, who scored the teams’ pitches based on criteria such as their solution to a real problem, their forecasted costs & revenue, and their unfair advantage.

-Each finalist team will pitch to our panel of judges.
-Presentations will be 8 minutes long, followed by 6 minutes of Q&A.
+Each finalist tea pitched to our panel of judges.
+Presentations were be 8 minutes long, followed by 6 minutes of Q&A.

 The Competitors